labsland/labdiscoverylib/docs/source/quickstart.rst

 -----------------------

 So far, you have seen what code to put, but you have not even installed **labdiscoverylib**, so you could not run it.
-Also, there are two ways to run this code: from WebLab-Deusto or, in development environments, from the console directly.
+Also, there are two ways to run this code: from LabDiscoveryEngine or, in development environments, from the console directly.
 This section is focused on installing and running this code.

 Installing labdiscoverylib